 Why Pet Hair is a Different Beast

 Before we get to the “how,” let’s understand the “why.”
 Why is pet hair so ridiculously hard to clean up?
-Unlike simple dust or crumbs, pet hair has a few tricky characteristics:
+Unlike simple dust or crumbs, pet hair has a few tricky characteristics: For shop curated vacuum cleaner on this site.

 - Static Cling: Hair, especially on dry days, generates static electricity, making it cling to surfaces like a magnet.